Updated 11 March 2022 - next update due 31 May 2022

 We last improved parts of the defences in 2005-07, known as ‘Phase 1’ of the current programme of works.

-We are now at the final phases on phase 2, upgrading the rest of the defences, not tackled in 2005-07, and tying into phase 1, so that Burton has a single set of defences at the same level.
+We have now completed phase 2, upgrading the rest of the defences, not tackled in 2005-07, and tying into phase 1, so that Burton has a single set of defences at the same level.
 The current works amount to about 3.7km of defence work.

-The figure below shows red lines on the locations where we have improved the defences.
+The figure below shows red lines on the locations where we have improved the defences, not including the A38 works, which is refered to seperately later on.

 We improved the quality of the defences currently already protecting Burton from river flooding.